-Kim Shaw is an accredited personal injury specialist practising in superannuation and insurance claims in Maurice Blackburn’s Melbourne office.
+Kim Shaw is an accredited personal injury specialist and is the Division Head of our national Personal Legal Services Division managing our Super and Insurance and Wills and Estates teams based in Maurice Blackburn's Melbourne office.
 She was named the Lawyers Weekly Partner of the Year for Insurance in 2018.

 Kim has been with Maurice Blackburn since 1991 when she finished her articles, and she is very proud of her long association with the firm and their commitment to fighting for fair.
-Kim established Maurice Blackburn’s Ringwood office, and became a Principal Lawyer in 1999.
+Kim established Maurice Blackburn's Ringwood office in July 1997, and became a Principal Lawyer in 1999.